 About Conference

-Infectious Diseases 2024 conferences invites all the participants from all over the world to attend “10th International Conference on Infectious and Rare Diseases” during March 07-08, 2024 Toronto, Canada which includes prompt keynote presentations, special sessions, workshops, symposiums, oral talks, poster presentations and exhibitions.
-The conference focuses on “Advanced treatment method for infectious and rare diseases”.
+Infectious Diseases 2025 conferences invites all the participants from all over the world to attend “11th International Conference on Infectious and Rare Diseases” during May 20-21, 2025 Vancouver, Canada which includes prompt keynote presentations, special sessions, workshops, symposiums, oral talks, poster presentations and exhibitions.
+The conference focuses on “Changing Lives: Researching Rare Diseases”.

 The conference attains significance when we look at the worldwide deaths due to Infectious Diseases like Tetanus (500,000), Measles (1 million), HIV/AIDS (1 million), Hepatitis B (1.1million), Malaria (2.1million), Diarrhoea (3.1 million), Tuberculosis (3.1 million) and Respiratory Infections (4.4 million).